TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextvars.rst

         # var.get() == 'spam'

-      The method raises a :exc:`RuntimeError` when called on the same context object from more than one OS thread, or when called recursively.
+      The method raises a :exc:`RuntimeError` when called on the same context object kutoka more than one OS thread, or when called recursively.

    .. method:: copy()